bebrachel/EnrollEase_Backend/README.md

   running `__main__` from `scripts/googler/Google.py`.
 - You need to replace `scripts/googler/credentials.json` with yours obtained from Google Cloud Console.

+## Spring profiles

+In `boot.sh` you can choose one of available profiles:
+- `prod` - setting up services with admin profile
+- `test_data` - the same as `prod` but with pre-created data

 ## Deploy

 We need the jar file of the application.
 It could be done with `mvn clean install`.